nick-novak/Goals-n-such/checklists-and-ideas/house-checklist.md

     - [ ] living Room
     - [ ] basement
     - [ ] stairs leading to basement
-- [ ] Build and install b-n-b shutters
+- [ ] New shutters
 - [ ] Get new windows for Florida room
 - [ ] Replace chimney cap.
 Current one is rusty and staining the house.
-- [ ] Add gutter covers to keep leaves out
+- [ ] Add gutter covers to keep leaves out/second floor only
 - [ ] Finish sump pump concrete/pea gravel and add cover
+    - [ ] move check valve to see if it fixes issues
+    - [ ] if check vale doesn't work, higher powered motor needed.
 - [ ] Seal areas in basement to prevent bug/spider infestation
 - [ ] Finish egress window
 - [ ] Consult and replace sockets with GFCI sockets